WebAssembly/design/AstSemantics.md

 Some operations may *trap* under some conditions, as noted below.
 In the MVP, trapping means that execution in the WebAssembly module is terminated and abnormal termination is reported to the outside environment.
-In a browser environment, this would translate into a JS exception being thrown.
+In a JS environment, such as a browser, this would translate into a JS exception being thrown.
 If developer tools are active, attaching a debugger before the termination would be sensible.

 Callstack space is limited by unspecified and dynamically varying constraints.
 If program callstack usage exceeds the available callstack space at any time,